firstcontributions/first-contributions/README.md

 ## Fork this repository

+### Meaning:Fork will create a copy of the repository on your account.
+You can work on your copy without changing the original.
+Later, you can suggest your changes to the original.

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository

+### Meaning:Cloning in Git means making a copy of a project from a remote source to your computer.
+You can work on the copy locally.

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />